lsimons-bot/caseum/CONTRIBUTING.md

 Since this is a small hobby project, your contribution may not be noticed for a while if we are busy elsewhere.
 Sorry!

+## Quarto

+The [introduction presentation](docs/presentations/introduction.qmd) is built with [Quarto](https://quarto.org/).

+Run `quarto render docs/presentations/introduction.qmd` to render.

+(The presentation is modified so rarely the outputs are checked into git.)

 ## MkDocs

 This site is built with [MkDocs](https://www.mkdocs.org/).